How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 This isn't tax advice

-This article summarises HMRC's published rules and eBay's published reporting policy at the time of writing (May 2026).
-Your specific situation may have nuances this article doesn't cover — particularly around Scottish tax rates, multiple income sources, partnership trading, or complex CGT scenarios.
+This article summarises HMRC's published rules and eBay's published reporting policy as checked in August 2026.
+Your specific situation may have nuances this article doesn't cover, particularly around Scottish tax rates, multiple income sources, partnership trading, or complex CGT scenarios.
 For decisions with significant financial implications, consult an accountant or contact HMRC directly via the Income Tax helpline.

 ShareXLinkedIn